Data Protection

 - YouTube

-Please continue to note that the corresponding social networks or platforms always receive information that the data subject has visited our website if the data subject is simultaneously logged into the respective social network (for example Facebook, Instagram, Pinterest, YouTube) at the time when our website is called and the icon is pressed.
-The consequence of this is that data is stored irrespective of the devices used by the users.
-If you want to prevent this you have to previously log out from the corresponding social network.
+Please note further that the relevant social networks or platforms always receive notification that the data subject has visited our website if the data subject is simultaneously logged in to the relevant social network (Facebook, Instagram, Pinterest, YouTube, or TikTok, for example) at the time of accessing our website and clicking the icon.
+The result is that data are stored independently of the devices used by the users.
+If you wish to prevent this, log out of the relevant social network beforehand.

-We would furthermore like to point out that, if you visit the websites of these social networks and platforms, your personal data may be processed outside of the European Union, and this may lead to risks for you (for example with the assertion of your rights according to European / German law).
-Please note that several US providers are certified under the Privacy-Shield and have therefore undertaken to comply with the data protection standards of the EU.
+Please note further that if you visit the websites of these social networks and platforms, your personal data may be processed outside the European Union, and this may give rise to risks for you (for example in enforcing your rights pursuant to European / German law).
+Please note that some U.S. providers are certified under the EU-U.S. Privacy Shield Framework, which means they have committed to upholding the EU’s data protection standards.

 Facebook